solertium/appygram.rb/README.markdown

 * This gem must not have other dependencies.
-* This gem may take advantage of other gems (e.g. async i/o, background queueing, http pooling) if detected, and the advantage is relatedS directly to communication with the service
+* This gem may take advantage of other gems (e.g. async i/o, background queueing, http pooling) if detected, and the advantage is related directly to communication with the service
 * Effort should be made to retain parity with other fully supported connectors